AdaCore/spark2014/lrm/source/packages.rst

    of the package specification and body (if it exists) will determine the *varibles* declared in the package and whether they are initialized during elaboration of the package.
-For *variables* not declared in the visible part of the package a implicit ``state_name`` is generated to represent the *variables* which are not initialized and another for the *variables* which are initialized.
+For *variables* not declared in the visible part of the package an implicit ``state_name`` is generated to represent the *variables* which are not initialized and another for the *variables* which are initialized.
 The ``state_name`` representing the initialized